User Guide

 5.4 Untagging food items : untag

 Wrongly tagged a food item?
-Not to worry, the untag
+Not to worry, the untag command allows for quick and easy

 removal of a specified tag.